Liudhard medalet

-The Liudhard medalet is a gold Anglo-Saxon coin or small medal found some time before 1844 near St Martin's Church in Canterbury, England.
+The Liudhard medalet is a gold Anglo-Saxon coin or small medal found sometime before 1844 near St Martin's Church in Canterbury, England.
 It was part of the Canterbury-St Martin's hoard of six items.
-The coin, along with other items found with it, now resides in the World Museum Liverpool.
+The coin, along with other items found with it, now resides in the World Museum in Liverpool.
 Although some scholarly debate exists on whether or not all the items in the hoard were from the same grave, most historians who have studied the object conclude that they were buried together as a necklace in a 6th-century woman's grave.
 The coin is set in a mount so that it could be worn as jewellery, and has an inscription on the obverse or front surrounding a robed figure.
-The inscription refers to Liudhard, a bishop who accompanied Bertha to England when she married Æthelberht the king of Kent.
+The inscription refers to Liudhard, a Frankish bishop who accompanied Bertha from Francia to England when she married Æthelberht the king of Kent.
 The reverse side of the coin has a double-barred cross, or patriarchal cross, with more lettering.

 The coin was probably struck at Canterbury in the late 6th century, most likely between 578 and 589.
 Although it could have been used as a coin, it was more likely made as a medallion to proclaim the wearer's conversion to Christianity.
 The coin is the oldest surviving example of Anglo-Saxon coinage.
-The design of the figured side has some affinities with Merovingian and Visigothic coins, but the side with the cross has few known predecessors in coinage, and is the first northern European depiction of a patriarchal cross in any medium.
+The design of the figured side has some affinities with Merovingian and Visigothic coins, but the side with the cross has few known predecessors in coinage and is the first northern European depiction of a patriarchal cross in any medium.